Should I Retake the LSAT?

 The LSAC has limits on how many times you can take the test in a certain period.
 Beyond that, however, it may start to raise red flags to some admissions committees if you've taken the test 4/5+ times without major improvements between attempts.
 To avoid this issue, make sure you're prepared to do your absolute best on each attempt.

-Looking for some help answering these questions for yourself?
-Reach out to get a personalized answer for your specific situation.
+Need help answering these questions for yourself?
+Book a free call to get personalized advice for your specific situation.